TokaMokoma/Reversable_prime_sqaures/README.md

 the number:
            is not a palindrone
            it is the sqaure of a prime
-           its reverse is also a sqaure of prime
+           its reverse is also a sqaure of a prime